 Once installed, the Hybrid PAB will automatically detect your users’ mail clients and configure the best PAB for each user.
 The user experience will be different for each user depending on their specific mail client.

-In Microsoft Outlook for Mac, you can click the PAB add-in that displays in the toolbar on the right side of the page.
-You can also find the PAB by clicking the ellipsis icon (...) in the toolbar at the top of an open email.
-To pin the PAB add-in to the toolbar, click the Customize Toolbar… button.
+In Microsoft Outlook for Mac, you can select the PAB add-in that displays in the toolbar on the right side of the page.
+You can also find the PAB by selecting the ellipsis icon (...) in the toolbar at the top of an open email.
+To pin the PAB add-in to the toolbar, select the Customize actions button.

-Your users can click the PAB in any of these mail clients to report suspicious emails.
-When a user clicks the PAB, the reported email will be removed from their inbox and moved to their Sent Items folder as a forwarded email.
+Your users can select the PAB in any of these mail clients to report suspicious emails.
+When a user selects the PAB, the reported email will be removed from their inbox and moved to their Sent Items folder as a forwarded email.
 If a user incorrectly reports an email, they can retrieve the email from their Deleted Items folder or Trash folder.

 Updating and Uninstalling the Hybrid PAB